Dirty Bits in Low-Earth Orbit: The Carbon Footprint of Launching Computers: Worked Examples

 Here, we use $n_{\vHops}$ with $I_{\vISL}$ and one with $I_{\vGSL}$ for the networking footprint.
 We use the $I_{\vProcessing, t}$ as the terrestrial or orbital computing's intensity.
 Purely analytically, we see that the concrete answer to ``is in-orbit computing more sustainable?'' depends on the concrete workload's computational effort and its proportion to its raw size, as well as of its size after aggregation $f_{\vAggregated}$.

 To shed light on this, we explore the parameter space.
 Of central importance is $f_{\vAggregated}$ (as it quantifies the maximum achievable gain in networking footprint) but also the number of hops.
-We consider rates $f_{\vAggregated} \in \left\lbrace 100, 50, 10, 2, 1, 0.1 \right\rbrace\%$ where $100\%$ represents no data reduction.
-We also consider $n_{\vHops} \in \left\lbrace 0, 1, 3, 5, 7, 10\right\rbrace$, where 0 means that the raw data is produced (and potentially) processed at the satellite immediately connected to the ground station.
+We consider rates $f_{\vAggregated} \in \left\lbrace 100, 70, 50, 20, 10 \right\rbrace\%$ where $100\%$ represents no data reduction.
+We also consider $n_{\vHops} \in \left\lbrace 0, 1, 2, 3\right\rbrace$, where 0 means that the raw data is produced (and potentially) processed at the satellite immediately connected to the ground station.

 In \autoref{fig:inorbit} (left) we use one system launched via \faIcon{rocket}~F9 and mark which combination of $f_{\vAggregated}$ and $n_{\vHops}$ causes less carbon in \textbf{$\star$~Orbit} or on \textbf{$\bullet$~Ground}.
-The resulting frontier suggests that if data can be aggregated significantly in space (50\% and more) and when multiple \glspl{isl} are used, in-orbit computing can help to reduce the carbon footprint.
-Going into details in \autoref{fig:inorbit} (middle), where we have $f_{\vAggregated} = 0.5$, in-orbit compute makes sense as soon as several \glspl{isl} must be used---the inflection point in this case being at $n_{\vHops} = 3$ hops.
-In \autoref{fig:inorbit} (right), with $n_{\vHops} = 1$, in-orbit computing is better as soon as the data can be aggregated by more than 50\%.
-We further see that the choice of launch technology does not significantly change the picture with respect to the inflection points, though still, a lower launch and reentry footprint leads to lower intensities.
+The resulting frontier suggests that only with a high $f_{\vAggregated}$ and a small $n_{\vHops}$, computing on ground is superior to in-orbit computing.
+Going into details in \autoref{fig:inorbit} (middle), where we have $f_{\vAggregated} = 0.7$, in-orbit compute makes sense as soon as \glspl{isl} must be used---the inflection points are $n_{\vHops} = 1$ (F9) or $2$ (StSh).
+In \autoref{fig:inorbit} (right), with $n_{\vHops} = 1$, in-orbit computing is better as soon as the data can be aggregated down to 50\%~(F9) or 70\%~(StSh).
+We further see that the choice of launch technology shifts the inflection points slightly, but does not change the general trend.

 \insightbox{ The sustainability of in-orbit computing depends heavily on the characteristics of the application---especially the relation between raw data size, processing footprint, and potential aggregation rate. }